 Members (& CEO) will at each meeting disclose their involvements and relationships with other practitioners and other stakeholders, or any associations that might reasonably be seen as being a conflict.

-When the Board is to decide upon an issue, about which a member has a material conflict of interest, that member shall offer to absent herself or himself without comment from not only the vote but also from the deliberation.
+When the Board is to decide upon an issue, about which a member has a conflict of interest, that member shall offer to absent herself or himself, without comment, from not only the vote but also from the deliberation.

 Board members must not use their Board position to obtain employment or gain for themselves, family members, or close associates.
 Should a Board member apply for employment, he or she must first absence themselves and resign if engaged.

-Board members may not attempt to exercise individual authority over the organisation.
+Board members must not attempt to exercise individual authority over the organisation.

 Board members’ interaction with the CEO or with staff must recognise the lack of authority vested in individuals except when explicitly Board-authorised.